changbingY/LingGym/README.md

 3. IGT files: all IGT-format data extracted from grammar books.

-If you find this code useful, please consider citing our paper.
+If you find our work useful, please consider citing our paper.
 ```
 @inproceedings{yang-etal-2025-linggym,
     title = "{L}ing{G}ym: How Far Are {LLM}s from Thinking Like Field Linguists?",